krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 either serial or parallel from seismic velocity models.
 It also supports the generation of complex mesh sizing functions that are relevant to seismological applications.

 Here I show how to build meshes from sizing functions created with the software and explain what the options mean.
-The API for serial or parallel and 2D or D is identical.
+The API for serial or parallel and 2D or 3D is identical.

 Assuming you've coded a short Python script to call *SeismicMesh* (similar to what is shown in the examples), you simply call the script with python for serial execution::